anywhichway/blockstore/README.md

 # Release History (reverse chronological order)

+v0.0.10 2017-07-19 Fixed issue related to not adding cache property to blocks when first loaded.

 v0.0.9 2017-07-19 Added caching.

 v0.0.8 2017-07-03 Codacy driven style improvements.
 Fixed a typo related to file encoding flag.
 Any users employing other than default `utf8` encoding should upgrade.